 Ever dreamed of combining your favorite breakfast cereal with your favorite decadent dessert?
 This Cinnamon Toast Crunch Cheesecake is here to make your childhood dessert dreams come true!

-With a crunchy, buttery, Cinnamon Toast Crunch crust and creamy, cinnamon-forward cheesecake filling, this foolproof recipe will be your new go-to!
+With a crunchy, buttery, Cinnamon Toast Crunch crust and creamy, cinnamon-forward cheesecake filling, this foolproof cereal-based recipe will be your new go-to!

 But when you use it as a base for a creamy cheesecake, you better believe no one in my family is letting that go to waste!